DALPy-Developers/Github-Scraping/README.md

 ## Changelog

+### 5.3.2024
+* Handle the possibility of a user entering an empty query as well as adjusting how a record nickname is logged to be more clear.

 ### 4.3.2024
 * Made `query` an attribute of `GithubScraper` so it can be more easily accessed throughout its private methods.
 * `extra_work` will now be invoked with at least the download path, the extra directory, the query, and the `extra_work_args` as keyword arguments.